mtdias/graphene-java-api-stack/logging-plugin/docs/implementation.md

 #### **Automatic Configurations**

-The plugin automatic creates a XML with logback configurations (default implementation) of Spring Boot:
+The plugin automatically creates an XML with logback configurations (default implementation) of Spring Boot:

 ```xml
 <configuration>